-(Refer also to Note 10 Exploration and Evaluation Expenditures in the unaudited condensed interim consolidated financial statements.)
+(Refer also to Note 11 Exploration and Evaluation Expenditures in the July 31, 2021 audited consolidated financial statements.)

 6. SELECTED ANNUAL INFORMATION

 The following table sets out selected annual financial information from the Company's annual audited consolidated financial statements for the years ended: